billkondo/Web-Development-Training/Week-Plans/readme.md

 ### Challenges

-* Use just Javascript to develop the logic of the program and the dom manipulation (i.e., no frameworks, jquery ...)
+* Use just Javascript to develop the logic of the program and the DOM manipulation (i.e., no frameworks, jquery ...)
 * Use just CSS to develop the style of the program (i.e., no Bootstrap)